alvaro-olivares-flores/alvaro-olivares-flores/README.md

 ## Hi, I'm @alvaro-olivares-flores! 👋.

 👀 I’m really into software architecture, SaaS development, AI and Cloud.
-👩‍💻 I'm currently working on Zentry by fiscatec, a compliance software for co-owner condominiums in Chile.
+👩‍💻 I'm currently working on Fiscatec, a regtech and compliance company developing AI agents, document analysis tools, and advanced regulatory software solutions for the Chilean market.

 - 📫 How to reach me: alvaro.olivares@fiscatec.cl or alvaro.olivares.flores@gmail.com